teast/TileWindow/README.md

 Press F5.

-When you first run TileWindow you will probably have to create an appsettings.json file in same folder as your exe file.
+When you first run TileWindow you will probably have to create an tilewindow.config file in same folder as your exe file (there is an example file in tilewindow\src folder).

 ## Development environment